Loading and Saving Brushes¶

 This allows you to toggle instant preview on the brush.
 The Instant Preview has a super-secret feature: when you press the instant preview label, and then right click it, it will show a threshold slider.
 This slider determines at what brush size instant preview is activated for the brush.
 This is useful because small brushes can be slower with instant preview, so the threshold ensures it only activates when necessary.

 The On-canvas brush settings¶

-There are on-canvas brush settings.
+There is a On-Canvas Brush Editor.
 If you open up the pop-up palette, there should be an icon on the bottom-right.
 Press that to show the on-canvas brush settings.
 You will see several sliders here, to quickly make small changes.

 At the top it shows the currently active preset.
 Next to that is a settings button, click that to get a list of settings that can be shown and organized for the given brush engine.
 You can use the up and down arrows to order their position, and then left and right arrows to add or remove from the list.
 You can also drag and drop.